What If a Fish (Paperback)

 Half-Colombian Eddie Aguado has never really felt Colombian.
 Especially after Papa died.
 And since Mama keeps her memories of Papa locked up where Eddie can’t get to them, he only has Papa’s third-place fishing tournament medal to remember him by.
 He’ll have to figure out how to be more Colombian on his own.

 As if by magic, the perfect opportunity arises.
 Eddie—who’s never left Minnesota—is invited to spend the summer in Colombia with his older half-brother.
 But as his adventure unfolds, he feels more and more like a fish out of water.

 Figuring out how to be a true colombiano might be more difficult than he thought.

 About the Author

 Anika Fajardo was born in Colombia and raised in Minnesota.
-She wrote a book about that experience, Magical Realism for Non-Believers: A Memoir of Finding Family, which was published by University of Minnesota Press.
+She wrote a book about that experience, Magical Realism for Non-Believers: A Memoir of Finding Family.
+Anika is also the author of What If a Fish, which won a Minnesota Book Award and was a CCBC Choices selection, and Meet Me Halfway.
 A writer, editor, and teacher, she lives in the very literary city of Minneapolis.
-Anika is the author of What If a Fish and Meet Me Halfway.